Efficient Deep Learning with Decorrelated Backpropagation: Introduction

-Similar results have been obtained when inputs are whitened such that inputs are not only decorrelated but also forced to have unit variance~\citep{luo}.
-In~\citep{Huangi2018}, whitening has been shown to have a positive impact in training deep networks, resulting in faster convergence when measured by number of epochs and somewhat lower test error compared to regular BP.
-However, due to computational overhead this did not yet translate into a substantial reduction in wall-clock training time. \citet{Desjardins2015} also demonstrate that whitening has benefits when training DNNs, though this did not result in faster convergence to the minimal validation loss compared to standard BP using batch normalisation.
-At the same time, \citep{wadia2021whitening} suggest that strict whitening can have a negative impact on generalization performance.

-Hence, while the potential benefits of decorrelation and whitening are encouraging, their application for significantly reducing real-world training times in modern deep neural networks remains to be shown.
-This has two main reasons.
-First, enforcing network decorrelation during training is associated with significant computational overhead, thereby eliminating any gains in training efficiency.
-Second, it is not obvious how to effectively implement decorrelation in a stable manner in deep (convolutional) neural networks.
+However, since decorrelation and whitening methods themselves incur computational overhead, convergence speedup as a function of the number of epochs is not reflected in reduction in wall-clock time or carbon consumption, which is the metric of choice in green AI.
+Furthermore, other work indicates that whitening may have a convergence speed that is similar to that of batch-normalized networks~\citep{Desjardins2015} and generalization performance may be negatively impacted~\citep{wadia2021whitening}.
+Hence, while the theoretical benefits of decorrelation and whitening are encouraging, their practical application to significantly reduce real-world training time in modern deep neural networks remains to be shown.

-In this paper we demonstrate, for the first time, that training of large-scale DNNs can be made much more efficient through the development of a novel decorrelated backpropagation (DBP) algorithm.
+In this paper we demonstrate, for the first time, that training of DNNs can be substantially improved in practice by employing a novel decorrelated backpropagation (DBP) algorithm.
 DBP combines automatic differentiation with an efficient iterative local learning rule which effectively decorrelates layer inputs across the network.
-This iterative decorrelation procedure was previously introduced by~\citet{Ahmad2022} and has been shown to speed up learning in limited-depth fully-connected neural networks.
-Here, we extend the procedure to more efficiently and effectively train deep residual networks~\citep{He2016deep}.
-This is achieved by making the procedure suitable for application in convolutional layers and ensuring that decorrelation remains stable across layers.
-Furthermore, we show how the same algorithm can be used to whiten layer inputs, allowing us to compare the efficacy of decorrelation and whitening in DNNs.
+This iterative decorrelation procedure generalizes a method which was previously introduced in the context of biologically plausible learning, demonstrating faster convergence in limited-depth fully-connected neural networks~\citep{Ahmad2022}.
+Here, we extend the method to allow efficiently and effectively training of deep convolutional neural networks~\citep{He2016deep}.

-In the following, we show that DBP yields a two-fold reduction in training time, while achieving better performance compared to regular BP.
-Hence, widespread application of our approach can yield a substantial reduction in the carbon consumption of modern deep learning.
+Our method is compared on four DNN architectures trained on the ImageNet dataset.
+To ensure a fair comparison across methods, we include batch normalization and optimized hyper-parameter optimization for both methods separately.